hashicorp/packer/website/source/docs/post-processors/docker-push.html.md

 -   `login_server` (string) - The server address to login to.

+-   `remove` (boolean) - If it's true, the pushed image will be remove from your local machine.
+Default is false.

 Note: When using *Docker Hub* or *Quay* registry servers, `login` must to be set to `true` and `login_email`, `login_username`, **and** `login_password` must to be set to your registry credentials.
 When using Docker Hub,